 CATALYSTS INTERVIEW: Sarah Mascher Wallace

-Sarah Mascher Wallace (she/her/hers, they/them/theirs) is a business intelligence developer at The University of Iowa and serves as a co-chair for the OneIT Diversity, Equity, & Inclusion (DEI) Committee.
+Sarah Mascher Wallace (she/her/hers, they/them/theirs) was a former business intelligence developer at The University of Iowa and served as a co-chair for the OneIT Diversity, Equity, & Inclusion (DEI) Committee.
 Her non-traditional technical background and career path framed her nuanced definition of an IT professional and enabled her to expand the workforce pipeline to include more individuals with diverse experiences and cultivate a sense of belonging among her colleagues.
 With future aspirations as a leader, she embraces recognition garnered as a DEI champion to inspire change in her organization.

 Can you give us an overview of your career and how it’s evolved specifically at the University of Iowa?